coreos/coreos-kubernetes/Documentation/openssl.md

 IP.2 = ${MASTER_HOST}
 ```

 If you are deploying multiple master nodes in an HA configuration, you may need to add additional IP or DNS SubjectAltNames.
-What is configured depends on how worker nodes and `kubectl` users will be contact the master nodes (directly, via loadbalancer, via DNS name).
+What is configured depends on how worker nodes and `kubectl` users will contact the master nodes (directly, via loadbalancer, via DNS name).

 Example: